 Dr. Hendrickson enjoys educating patients about prevention and helping them manage chronic disease.
 “I help patients learn about their health and disease, and they set up their own health goals based on their own life values, and it’s my job to help them meet those goals,” she says.

 Dr. Hendrickson received her medical degree from Creighton University.
 She completed her internship and residency at Providence St. Vincent Medical Center in Portland, Ore.
 She completed a fellowship at Oregon Health & Science University.

 Dr. Hendrickson was born and raised in Portland, Ore.
-Away from the office she enjoys spending time with her husband and five children.
+Away from the office she enjoys spending time with her husband and seven children.

 Personal Statement: I completed my Internal Medicine Residency at Providence St. Vincent’s, followed by a General Internal Medicine Fellowship at Oregon Health & Sciences University.
 During my fellowship, my academic focus was on Medical Education, and I worked on projects around the ACGME competencies and resident self-assessment – areas of interest which I’ve continued to develop.

-Joining Providence Portland after my General Medicine Fellowship, I was excited to return to the Providence Health System, where I feel inspired that a mission of service and a commitment to patient care is emphasized at all levels.
+I am excited to work at PMG St. Vincent, where I feel inspired that a mission of service and a commitment to patient care is emphasized at all levels.
 I enjoy the education and clinical experience at our intimate community hospital, and I feel that I have a great opportunity here to continue to learn and grow professionally.
-I love teaching, and being able to work at PPMC offers the chance for rewarding relationships with our residents.
+I love teaching, and being able to work at PMG St. Vincent offers the chance for rewarding relationships with our residents.

 Areas of Academic Focus: